alice-labs/plugin-woocommerce/wp-content/plugins/myaliceai/readme.txt

 == Screenshots ==

-1. Alice Chatbot Setting page
-2. Chat Window
+1. One inbox to manage conversation and orders
+2. Get all channels connected in a window
+3. Widget in all the platforms
+4. How your customers are interacting
+5. How your chatbots are performing
+6. How your agents are performing
+7. How your customers are rating
+8. Drag and drop chatbot builder
+9. Create order directly form inbox
+10. See customer interactions with the products
+11. See customer summary while talking
+12. Check and update orders directly
+13. See order details
+14. Marketplace to connect your e-commerce

 == Changelog ==

 = 1.2.0 =
-* Added Branded Panel in Dashboard
+* Added MyAlice Branded Panel in Wordpress Dashboard.
-* Added Goodbye Feedback Form
-* Auto redirect to our panel after activate the plugin
+* Auto redirection added after activating the plugin.
-* Improved API connect functionality
+* Improved and optimised API connections.
-* Improved API calling functionality
+* Improved and optimised API calling.
-* Reduce unnecessary API calling
-* Proper Data Collection
+* Improved data collection to understand customer behaviour better.
-* Fix product image missing on cart data
+* Fix Product image missing on Cart data.
-* Fix product url on view products and cart
+* Fix Product url on View products and Cart.
-* Delete MyAlice all data from database once you remove the plugin
+* Remove MyAlice cached data from database once you remove the plugin.
-* Your website will be disconnect once you remove the plugin
+* Added Goodbye Feedback Form.
-* Fix minor bugs
+* Fix minor bugs.

 = 1.1.2 =
 * Update new js to fix home redirect